 If you are on a trial system, we recommend adding one or two test people to Vend manually, completing all the fields, which will populate your export file.

-3. Export your Vend customers as a CSV:
+3. Export your Vend customers:

 On the Customers page, click Export List, which will download any existing customers as a CSV.
+All files that are exported are in the format of a CSV file.

 4. Merge customer data from your old system with Vend customer data: